kevintan701/quantify701/DEPLOYMENT.md

 ### Option 4: Docker + Cloud Platform

+**⚠️ Note:** Docker is ONLY needed if you're deploying to platforms that require containers.
+For local development, use a virtual environment instead (see [LOCAL_DEVELOPMENT.md](LOCAL_DEVELOPMENT.md)).

-Containerize the app for easier deployment.
+Containerize the app for easier deployment to container-based platforms.

 #### Create `Dockerfile`: